Snak3Doc/tutorial-2/src/pages/posts/post-3.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "My first blog post"
+title: "My third blog post"
 pubDate: 03/09/2025
 description: "More about the food i like"
 author: "SnakeDoc"